 Zones of stream Convergence and Divergence

 Braided rivers are described as having “a number of alluvial channels with bars or islands between meeting and dividing again, and presenting from the air the intertwining effect of a braid” (Lane 1957).

-The division and joining of channels are key characteristics of braided rivers and the bars inside these rivers have drawn the interest of both geomorphologists and sedimentologists.
-The stream elements and morphology of channel junctures have been concentrated by many researchers (for example Mosley 1976, 1982a; Best 1986, 1987, 1988; Best and Roy 1991; Roy and Roy 1988; Roy and Bergeron 1990; Roy et al. 1988), and ongoing consideration has featured the inexhaustible conjunctions of braided rivers (Ashmore 1982; Ashmore and Parker 1983; Klaassen and Vermeer 1988).
+The division and joining of channels are key characteristics of braided rivers, and the bars inside these rivers have drawn the interest of both geomorphologists and sedimentologists.
+The stream elements and morphology of channel junctures have been concentrated on by many researchers (for example, Mosley 1976, 1982a; Best 1986, 1987, 1988; Best and Roy 1991; Roy and Roy 1988; Roy and Bergeron 1990; Roy et al. 1988); and ongoing consideration has featured the inexhaustible conjunctions of braided rivers (Ashmore 1982; Ashmore and Parker 1983; Klaassen and Vermeer 1988).
 In any case, the connection between stream convergence and the downstream division of streams has been disregarded.
-As a rule, stream dissimilarity is related to stream deceleration and residue deposition; when deposition has started, the sediment accumulation further advances stream division, deposition, and bar formation.
+As a rule, stream dissimilarity is related to stream deceleration and residue deposition.
+When deposition has started, the sediment accumulation further advances stream division, deposition, and bar formation.
 Unique streams may likewise encroach on the bank at an expanded point, prompting bank erosion and channel augmenting.
 It is conceivable that some sedimentation may happen by vertical or even upstream accretion.

 The impact of stream stage